Argentina lurks as dangerous floater in Rugby World Cup draw - Rugby - NZ Herald News

 The prospect could soon become a reality.

-The draw for the pool stage of the 2019 tournament will take place in Kyoto, Japan, on Wednesday nignt NZT, and one of the four five-team groups is almost guaranteed to be a headline-grabber.
+The draw for the pool stage of the 2019 tournament will take place in Kyoto, Japan, on Wednesday, and one of the four five-team groups is almost guaranteed to be a headline-grabber.

 Argentina, a semifinalist in 2007 and '15, has dropped to ninth place in the world rankings, meaning the Pumas will be among the third-seeded teams for the draw at the State Guest House.